ttyo/Tools-for-Data-Science-Week-2-GitHub---Getting-Started/README.md

 GitHub - Getting Started
 1. Create a repository.
 1. Edit files (.md file, and )
-3. Save changes to the repository.
+3. Save changes (COMMIT CHANGES to the repository).